HTTP-RPC/Kilo/README.md

     * `RequestDispatcherServlet` - servlet that dispatches requests to service instances
     * `Template` - annotation that associates a template with a web service method
 * _`org.httprpc.beans`_
-    * `BeanAdapter` - wrapper class that presents the contents of a Java Bean instance as a map, suitable to serialization to JSON
+    * `BeanAdapter` - wrapper class that presents the contents of a Java Bean instance as a map, suitable for serialization to JSON
 * _`org.httprpc.sql`_
     * `ResultSetAdapter` - wrapper class that presents the contents of a JDBC result set as an iterable list, suitable for streaming to JSON
     * `Parameters` - class for simplifying execution of prepared statements